ttuowang/tuowang/content/publication/_index.md

     show_sidebar_adunit: false # show ad container
 ---

 - <span style="color:#f4a261;font-weight:bold">Wang, T.</span>, Mao, L., Cocco, A., Kim, K. (2023+).
-Statistical Inference for Complex Time to Event Data under Non-Randomized Cohorts. *In Preparation*
+Valid inference of time-to-event outcomes in non-randomized cohorts with application to the INVESTED trial. *In Preparation*

 - Mao, L. and <span style="color:#f4a261;font-weight:bold">Wang, T.</span>  (2022).
 Dissecting the restricted mean time in favor of treatment. *Under Review*